Vandivier/afterecon/content/2014-07-11-reason-on-a-roll-lately-and-millenial-polling.md

 ---
-title: Reason on a Roll Lately, and Millenial Polling
+title: "Reason on a Roll Lately, and Millenial Polling"
 date: 2014-07-11 17:53:39
 author: John Vandivier
 ---